-- the main duties and responsibilities of the post; and - the individual's responsibility for promoting and safeguarding the welfare of children she/he is responsible for, or comes into contact with.
+- the main duties and responsibilities of the post; and - the individual's responsibility for promoting and safeguarding the welfare of children they are responsible for or comes into contact with.

 8. Person Specification

 This will:

 - include the qualifications and experience and any other requirements needed to perform the role in relation to working with children; - include the competencies and qualities that the successful candidate should be able to demonstrate; and - where appropriate, explain how these requirements will be tested and assessed during the selection process.
 Candidates will be advised of this in the invitation to interview.